XingMXTeam/maoxunxing.com/content/posts/react-1/index.en.md

 ## Why Design This ?

-React.Suspense is specifically designed for handling asynchronous components, like code-splitting with React.lazy, data fetching with concurrent features, or integrating with libraries like Relay for asynchronous data loading.
+React.Suspense is specifically designed for handling asynchronous components, like code-splitting with React.lazy （React 16.6), data fetching with concurrent features (React 18), or integrating with libraries like Relay for asynchronous data loading.

 It provides a declarative way to show a fallback UI (like a spinner) while waiting for the component to load.
+Note: **Only the data source of using `use()` will take effect**

 Example: